sstangl/openpowerlifting/book/src/getting-started/linking-an-instagram.md

  9. Click the `Submit Merge Request` button.

 The proposed change is now submitted for automatic testing, manual review, and inclusion.

+Please note that if your GitLab account is new, it will report that tests have failed.
+That is a safety mechanism, and we will still be able to include your changes.